2022 Diversity Action Plan Priorities

 Specific Action:

-• Expand breadth and depth of the “Sophomore Mentoring Program” providing second-year students with a framework and support structure for navigating the second year of the HCB curriculum, preparing them for upper-level coursework and internship opportunities.
+• Expand breadth and depth of the “Sophomore Mentoring Program” providing second-year students with a framework and support structure for navigating the second year of the Haslam College of Business curriculum, preparing them for upper-level coursework and internship opportunities

 Specific Action:

-• Increase the number of students participating in HCB precollegiate programs and the percentage of program completers applying to and enrolling at the University of Tennessee
+• Increase the number of students participating in Haslam precollegiate programs and the percentage of program completers applying to and enrolling at the University of Tennessee

-• Expand scholarship opportunities of students who successfully complete the Haslam College of Business precollegiate programs, focusing first on the Business Education for Talented Students (BETS) program
+• Expand scholarship opportunities of students who successfully complete the Haslam precollegiate programs, focusing first on the Business Education for Talented Students (BETS) program

 Specific Action: